KEY PERSONNEL

 Relevant Experience

-Jim Pedersen is the principal planner of Pedersen Planning Consultants, as well as vice president of its parent company, Pedersen Corporation.
-As principal planner, Pedersen is the project manager for most of the projects completed by Pedersen Planning Consultants.
+Jim Pedersen is the principal planner of Pedersen Planning Consultants (PPC).
+As principal planner, Pedersen is the project manager for most of the projects completed by PPC.
 In addition, he also participates significantly in the performance of specific technical project tasks and related project coordination.

-Pedersen has 36 years of planning experience and has managed, participated, and authored a wide variety of regional and community land use, infrastructure, economic development, and natural resource management plans, as well as various feasibility studies.
+Pedersen has over 40 years of community and regional planning experience.
+He has managed, participated, and authored a wide variety of regional and community land use, transportation, water, sewer infrastructure, economic development, and natural resource management plans, and various feasibility studies.
 He has served in both private and public planning capacities and completed short to long-term project assignments in Wyoming, Colorado, Alaska, Hawaii, American Samoa, Federated States of Micronesia, Republic of the Marshall Islands, and Republic of Palau.

-Pedersen has extensive experience associated with community involvement programs that represent an important component of almost every land use or community development plan completed by the firm.
-Pedersen regularly facilitates discussions of land use issues and community recommendations with elected officials and community leaders, the general public, small business and industry representatives, utility managers, and other special interests.
-Pedersen has developed a variety of effective techniques for encouraging substantive community input and the integration of community concerns and recommendations to project recommendations.
+Pedersen has extensive experience associated with community involvement programs that represent an important component of almost every community master plan completed by the firm.
+He regularly facilitates discussions of land use issues and community development with elected officials and community leaders, the general public, small business and industry representatives, utility managers, and other stakeholders.
+Pedersen has developed a variety of effective techniques for encouraging substantive community input and the integration of community concerns, insights, recommendations, and priorities to plan recommendations.

 Home · About Us · Scope of Services & Experience · Personnel